Peter Schifrin

-Peter Schifrin (born January 5, 1958) is an American Olympic epee fencer and sculptor.
+Peter Schifrin (born January 5, 1958) is an American Olympic épée fencer and sculptor.

 Early and personal life

 Schifrin was born in Los Angeles, California, lived in Santa Rosa, California, and is Jewish.
 His father was a professional artist.
 After attending San Jose State University, where he earned a BA as a fine arts major, he earned a Master of Fine Arts (MFA) from Boston University.

 Fencing career

 Schifrin began fencing at age 13.
-While in high school he won the Junior National Epee Championship in both 1976 and 1977.
+While in high school he won the Junior National Épée Championship in both 1976 and 1977.

 He attended and fenced for San Jose State University on a fencing scholarship from 1979 through 1982.
-There, Schifrin was a four-time All-American, and had a 266-35 win-loss record.
-He won the 1982 NCAA Epee National Championship—thereby becoming the university's first and only NCAA champion in men's fencing.
+There, Schifrin was a four-time All-American, and had a 266–35 win-loss record.
+He won the 1982 NCAA Épée National Championship—thereby becoming the university's first and only NCAA champion in men's fencing.

 Schifrin represented the United States at the 1979 Pan American Games team, winning a gold medal, and competed at the 1979 Summer Universiade and the 1981 Summer Universiade.
-He won a silver medal in epee at the 1981 Maccabiah Games.
+He won a silver medal in épée at the 1981 Maccabiah Games.

 He competed in the team épée event at the 1984 Summer Olympics.

 Schifrin was inducted into the San Jose State University Sports Hall of Fame, in the Class of 2005.